icellan/bap/README.md

 Attribute hash | A hash of the urn attribute being attested Identity key | The unique identity key of the owner of the attestation

 Take for example a bank, Banco De Bitcoin, with a known and trusted identity key of `be5dd6cba6f35b0560d9aa85447705f8f22811e6cdc431637b7963876e612cd7` which is linked via an `ID` transaction to `1K4c6YXR1ixNLAqrL8nx5HUQAPKbACTwDo`.
-To attest that the bank has seen the information in the identity attribute and that it is correct, the bank would sign an attestation with the identity information together with the given identity address.
+To attest that the bank has seen the information in the identity attribute and that it is correct, the bank would sign an attestation with the identity information together with the given identity key.

 ```
 1BAPSuaPnfGnSBM3GLV9yhxUdYe4vGbdMT